 For many work processes, we repeat the same steps for similar business situations.
-These may go something like: Call customer, Offer services, Sign contract, Plan work, Complete work.
+For a small business, these stages might be: Call customer, Offer services, Sign contract, Plan work, Complete work.
 For a sales team, they might be: Verify lead, Contact lead, Send information, Set up meeting, Negotiate contract.

-With Pipelines, an Insightly administrator can map out these steps as a series of sequential stages that anyone at your company can follow.
+With Pipelines, an Insightly administrator can map out these stages for everyone on your account to follow.
 This helps everyone follow the same consistent path and will make your projects and opportunities easier to manage, monitor, and coordinate.

 Planning a Pipeline

 You can break down your work process into stages by thinking about the things that must be done in a sequential order.
 In other words, you can't move to Stage 2 until Stage 1 is complete.

 When an opportunity or project contains a Pipeline, the Pipeline will be displayed with the current stage highlighted.
 The person who is working on that item can change the stage when they're ready to move to the next step.
 Everyone with access to the record can easily see how things are progressing.

 A few key points about Pipelines: